perfect-oblivion/action-service-responder/README.md

     // the result of the service is available as $service->result. dump($service->result);

-    //If using Responders and an autorun Service, you may pass the $service object to the responder.
-The responder knows to retrieve the $result property. return $this->responder->withPayload($service)->respond();
+    //If using Responders and an autorun Service, you may pass the $service object to the responder via the 'withPayloadFrom' method.
+The responder knows to retrieve the $result property. return $this->responder->withPayloadFrom($service)->respond();
 }
 ```